EricCpy/BankingApp/README.md

     ```
 - the use of higher-order functions
   - I used higher order functions like [map](https://github.com/EricCpy/BankingApp/blob/main/functional-programming/tictactoe.clj#L85) and [every?](https://github.com/EricCpy/BankingApp/blob/main/functional-programming/tictactoe.clj#L81), these functions take other functions as parameters
-  - my [ask-for-field](https://github.com/EricCpy/BankingApp/blob/main/functional-programming/tictactoe.clj#L52) also takes an function as parameters for the player input
+  - My [ask-for-field](https://github.com/EricCpy/BankingApp/blob/main/functional-programming/tictactoe.clj#L52) also takes an function as parameters for the player input
 - functions as parameters and return values
-  - the [create-tic-tac-toe](https://github.com/EricCpy/BankingApp/blob/main/functional-programming/tictactoe.clj#L105) returns a function with a user/programmer defined TicTacToe board size, which can be used to create multiple games of TicTacToe
+  - The [create-tic-tac-toe](https://github.com/EricCpy/BankingApp/blob/main/functional-programming/tictactoe.clj#L105) returns a function with a user/programmer defined TicTacToe board size, which can be used to create multiple games of TicTacToe
 - use closures / anonymous functions
-  - the [create-tic-tac-toe](https://github.com/EricCpy/BankingApp/blob/main/functional-programming/tictactoe.clj#L105) is also an example for a closure, the return function remembers the create-tic-tac-toe input parameter
+  - The [create-tic-tac-toe](https://github.com/EricCpy/BankingApp/blob/main/functional-programming/tictactoe.clj#L105) is also an example for a closure, the return function remembers the create-tic-tac-toe input parameter
   - I use anonymous functions in many higher-order functions, like every?.
 For example, in the game over function to check if every field has been used
   ```clojure
   (defn game-over? [board]